-Microsoft in May released a beta preview of their upcoming new Windows Desktop Outlook, and it contains good news for MYN users.
-Microsoft has not abandoned the original Tasks module—it’s still in there!
+Microsoft in May (2022) released a beta preview of their upcoming new Windows Desktop Outlook, and it contains good news for MYN users.
+Microsoft has apparently not abandoned the original Tasks module—it’s still in there!

 That’s important because the original Tasks module is needed to use MYN in Outlook.
 So we now know that MYN users can continue implementing the MYN system in the newest version of Windows Desktop Outlook.

 Before this release, I was getting nervous!
 I was nervous because all other new Outlook versions had, in their most recent updates, dropped that original Tasks module, favoring the newer (but weaker) To Do tasks module.
 For example, Outlook for Mac fully dropped it recently, and Outlook Online dropped it a while back.
 Tablet versions don’t support it.

 Clearly, Microsoft seemed to be moving away from that Tasks module, and Windows Desktop Outlook was the only remaining Outlook version retaining that old Outlook Tasks module.
 So, I was anxious to see what the next update of Windows Desktop Outlook would bring us.
 Would Microsoft drop it there too?

 But MYN users can rest easy: Microsoft is keeping that original Tasks module in Windows Desktop Outlook.
 Bravo!
 In fact, as you’ll see below, Microsoft included both it and To Do, giving everyone a choice.

 Similar to Previous Versions